 This is the wrong way and the wrong time to do it.

-This Carville story, if the if they're really saying that the Democrats and Dean are broke financially, both on the national level and the individual level, that they need to raise money just to pay off Dean's borrowing or the borrowing that the uh campaign committees did in the House and the Senate and to prepare for the uh massive 2008 elections.
+I'm wondering, too, this Carville story, if they're really saying that the Democrats and Dean are broke financially, both on the national level and the individual level, that they need to raise money just to pay off Dean's borrowing or the borrowing that the campaign committees did in the House and the Senate and to prepare for the massive 2008 elections.

 You know how much money was spent in the 2004 presidential race?